Marlins vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The implied moneyline probablility in this matchup gives the Marlins a 54.5% chance to win.
+- Based on this game's moneyline, the Marlins have an implied win probability of 60.8%.

-- Miami has had an over/under set by bookmakers 157 times, and have combined with opponents to go over the total in 74 of those games (74-77-6).
+- Miami has combined with opponents to hit the over on the total 74 times this season for a 74-78-6 record against the over/under.

-- The Marlins have a 4-2-0 record against the spread this season (covering 66.7% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!